mit212/lab8_2025/README.md

 ### 0.4 AprilTag Library

-Python bindings for the Apriltags3 library developed by AprilRobotics, used in the AprilTags demo code.
+Python bindings for the Apriltags3 library developed by AprilRobotics.
 To install, enter `pip install pupil-apriltags` in your terminal.

 ## 1 Hardware Set Up